philipiaeveline/PASSWORD-LOCKER/README.md

 ## Versioning
 Used GIT and GitHub.
 There are commits attached to the entire project to show the management of versions.
 ## Authors
- Cyprian Munene, any other contributor after the completion of the work can be viewed at this GitHub repository
+ Cyprian PHILIPIA EVELINE, any other contributor after the completion of the work can be viewed at this GitHub repository
 ## Copyright
 All Rights Reserved by [@philipiaeveline13](https://github.com/philipiaeveline/Password-Locker) Other GitHub can however fork or clone this repository provided the necessary credit is given to the original author